gvwilson/thirdbit/src/fiction/bear/index.md

 "Neither was your shouting," the prince replied evenly.

-Bortja spread her hands.
+Bortje spread her hands.
 "Sometimes there's by no other way to be heard.
 Pargyu!"

 A burly man stepped forward.
 A couple of bystanders clapped him on the shoulder.

-When Bortja nodded to him,
+When Bortje nodded to him,
 the man bowed awkwardly to the prince.
 "M'name's Pargyu," he said,
 deferential and belligerent at the same time.